campudus/tableaux/GETTING_STARTED.md

 ## 2.1.
 Data retrieval

 The schema is structured in tables and columns.
 A table consists of a set of columns and of course its rows.
 All API endpoints are generic and therefore are not bound to your schema at all.

+### Overview

+Here is a short overview about the generic API endpoints which are used to retrieve data from GRUD.

+* `/tables[/:tableid]`
+  * Most basic structure is a table.
+These endpoint also give you metadata about a table like visibility and grouping.
+* `/tables/:tableid/columns[/:columnid]`
+  * Gives you information about how to process and understand data from a specific table.
+* `/tables/:tableid/rows[/:rowid]`
+  * Raw and structured content and metadata like flags or annotations.

+To fully process a table and its rows you need to call these endpoints in order.
+Which means you first have to get a tables unique ID to get all the columns.
+After that you can call the `/rows` endpoint of a specific table and process all the rows with the given information about the columns.

-The next three examples will show you how to traverse the data structure.
+The next examples will show you how to traverse the data structure in more detail.

 ### Retrieving tables

 `GET /tables`

 Call this endpoint to retrieve all tables.
+Tables are the most basic structure in GRUD.
+In most instances there are many tables which store fundamental information like a list of countries or a list of vendors and some tables which combine these information to a rather comprehensive data structure.

 ```
 {